alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 {% include posts/2016/11/29/includes6_trimming_stroked_paths_animated_svgs.html %}

-Lastly, **Figure 7** shows how a stroked trim path is used to animate the familiar circular indeterminate progress bar.
+Lastly, **Figure 7** shows how a stroked trim path is used to animate the familiar _circular indeterminate progress bar_.
 The icon consists of a single, circular stroked path that is animated as follows:

 1. A `<group>` containing the progress bar path is rotated from 0° to 720° over the course of 4,444ms.